 Sanofi operates a patient assistance program (PAP) as well.
 This covers insulin for type 1 diabetes.
 The assistance program is known as Patient Assistance Connection.
 It will even help moderate income patients get the prescription drugs (including insulin) that they need as the income limit is 250% of poverty levels.
+There is also free insulin for patients with no medical insurance.
 This opens the program to even more patients who need Admelog, Lantus, or any other types of Sanofi insulin.
 Read more about Sanofi Patient Assistance Connection.

 Novo Nordisk is another major supplier of insulin for type 1 diabetics.
 They provide discounted and/or free Novolog, Fiasp, Novolin and others.
 The amount of insulin provided to qualified low income families can last up to one year.
 There is also help for the uninsured, patients in high deductible insurance plans, and even more middle income families.
 The program to call for help is their PAP (Patient Assistance Program), and the phone number is 1-866-310-7549.

 Discounts and savings on insulin